bitcoin-api/bitcoin-api-full-stack/README.md

 ## Sponsored Material

-Promote your material right here on this `README.md` file.
+Promote your material right here in this "Sponsored Material" section in this `README.md` file.
 More info on this in the [Sponsored Material Info](#sponsored-material-info) section below.

 ## Video Demo of Exchange and Game Technology